 High-temperature oxidation is a phenomenon where a metal’s surface reacts with oxygen in a high-temperature environment to form an oxide, a process classified as "dry corrosion."

 High-temperature oxidation forms an oxide film on the metal's surface.
 In the case of iron, the iron oxide generated through high-temperature oxidation is also known as "black rust."
-It forms a black, strong oxide film, like that on a hot coil or a cast iron pan, making it an essential factor that affects the protection and durability of the steel substrate.
+It forms a black, protective oxide film, such as that on a hot coil or a cast-iron pan, making it an essential factor in the protection and durability of the steel substrate.

-The temperature at which high-temperature oxidation occurs on carbon steel is generally said to be around 570°C (1058°F) or higher, though this varies depending on the composition and usage conditions.
+The temperature at which high-temperature oxidation occurs on carbon steel is generally considered to be around 570°C (1058°F) or higher, though this varies with composition and operating conditions.

 The high-temperature oxidation process generally proceeds in the following steps: